TomDonoghue/TomDonoghue.github.io/index.md

 ## Brief Profile

 I grew up in Quebec, Canada, in a small town full of ski hills and colourful autumn leaves.
-At university, I studied Cognitive Science, a major I originally chose due to be able to explore multiple different areas, which led to and fostered my interest with how interdisciplinary approaches allow for investigating broad and interesting questions from multiple distinct perspectives.
+At university, I studied Cognitive Science, a major I originally chose as it offered a way to study and explore multiple different topics and areas.
+This fostered my interest with how interdisciplinary approaches allow for investigating broad and interesting questions from multiple distinct perspectives.
 As I got more involved in research, I realized that a lot of the day-to-day work in psychology / neuroscience / cognitive science relies on developing and applying computational measures and analyses